 Email spoofing: It is a type of attack which creates emails with a forged sender address.
 Phishing attacks and spam emails mislead the recipient about the sender of the email.

-Phishing: This attack gathers sensitive information like credit card details, bank account numbers, or other important financial information with a fake site.
+Phishing: This attack gathers sensitive information like credit card details, bank account numbers, or other important financial information from a fake site.

 Denial-of-service-attacks (DoS): This attack removes the authentic user’s access to information systems, devices, and networks.